LostArtefacts/TRX/docs/trx/lua/reference/ARGPARSE.md

 without restricting or being shown in errors - for a free value with a long list behind it, like a setting name.

+Positionals are read in order, and an optional one a token does not fit is passed over: the token goes to the next positional, and the one skipped stays nil.
+That is what lets a command take a leading argument it can also be used without - a verb before a value, a count before a name.
+Completion follows the same path, so a slot offers what every argument reachable from it takes.
+A token nothing takes is reported against the first argument that refused it.

 A parser has these methods, each returning the parser so calls chain:

 - `positional(name, opts)` - a positional with one matcher (`opts.type`,